-- We respect rights to privacy and are committed to safeguarding the privacy of our customers.
-This policy sets out how we collect and treat personal information.
+- We respect rights to privacy and are committed to safeguarding the privacy of our customers and information they share with us.
+This policy sets out how we collect, store, use, protect, handle and disclose personal and sensitive information.

-- We are bound by, and will abide by, the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) (“Privacy Act”), which set the minimum standards for how private sector organisations should collect, use, handle and disclose personal information.
+- We are bound by, and will abide by the Privacy Act 1988 (Cth) (“Privacy Act”), and all amendments thereto including the Australian Privacy Principles, which set the minimum standards for how private sector organisations should collect, store, use, protect, handle and disclose personal and sensitive information.

 - “Personal information” means information or an opinion about an identified individual, or an individual who is reasonably identifiable.
 This applies:

 - whether the information or opinion is true or not; and

 - whether the information or opinion is recorded in a material form or not.

 This includes information such as name, date of birth, gender, marital status, email address, identification number, details about employment including salaries and employment history, or any other type of information that can reasonably identify an individual, either directly or indirectly.

 “Sensitive information” means Personal information that includes health and/or genetic information.
 We may collect and hold sensitive information, including but not limited to details about health, mental health or disability and records concerning advice or treatment received including medications prescribed, for the purpose of providing life reinsurance services.

 - As a company offering reinsurance products, we collect and hold a range of Personal information and Sensitive information from and about individuals who are insured under policies issued by our customers (insurance companies).
 We only collect personal information including Sensitive information, from individuals that is necessary for our business functions or activities and in accordance with the provisions of the Privacy Act.